django/deps/draft/database-computed-fields.rst

 This DEP defines 2 new properties of Model Fields:

 - ``readonly`` keeps Django from trying to write the value of those Fields to the database, either at creation time, update time or both;
-- ``auto_refresh`` makes Django aware that, when creating and/or updating a Field, its value needs to be fetched from the database.
+- ``auto_refresh`` makes Django aware that, when creating and/or updating an object, the value of this Field will need to be fetched from the database.

 The addition of those two features will mainly help two different use-cases.
 Firstly, it will help people who use databases that define their own values for some field (e.g. triggers automatically modifying the value of a column, database views, ...).
 Secondly, it will provide a simpler baseline for the implementation of advanced database features within Django (database-side default values, simplifying and expanding ``AutoField``, ...).